This article is part of a brand partnership.

 Something as simple as brushing your teeth is actually self-care — you’re doing something that’s good for your body, after all!
 So, next time you’re brushing your teeth, try to do it mindfully.
 Focus on the taste and smell of the toothpaste and how the toothbrush feels in your mouth.
 Instead of thinking of brushing your teeth like a chore, try to make the most of those two minutes.

 Other simple ways to fit self-care into your current routine can include taking five minutes of silence before you get out of bed, listening to music on your way to the grocery, cooking yourself dinner, or practicing two minutes of gratitude right before you fall asleep.
+You can schedule a monthly relaxation habit, like choosing the options for your spa day that you will eventually enjoy and be part of your self-care routine.

 44 Self-Care Ideas